Duval Early Learning Academy Principal on Leave After Lying on Sworn Statement

 Casteel said Alvarez should be investigated for evidence concealment and that the Gainesville Police Department (GPD) should make an arrest soon.

 Casteel said the school does have good teachers who were in a similar situation to her but also acknowledged the potential of similar cases occurring under Alvarez.
-“Somebody has witnessed it for two days, and they bring it to her intention, and it gets flipped under the rug.
+“Somebody has witnessed it for two days, and they bring it to her attention, and it gets flipped under the rug.
 She’s probably done more in the past….
 When I asked a faculty member why we only heard about it when it came on the news, I was told they just found out as well."

 Alvarez has been replaced by interim principal Karla Hutchinson.
 Casteel said a faculty member told her DEL says someone is on “leave” when they’re placed under an administrative investigation.
 Casteel said Alvarez will likely be fired or have to forcefully resign in the near future.